skip to content

 The Department of Haematology is located on the Cambridge Biomedical Campus.
 Research in the department falls into three main areas with major relevance for human disease: The Haematopoiesis and Blood Cancer Group, the Structural Medicine and Thrombosis Group, and the Transfusion Medicine Group.

-The department offers this full-time or part-time PhD programme of research under the individual supervision of a principal investigator based in the Department of Haematology.
-A full list of Haematology Principal Investigators can be found on the departmental website.
+The department offers this PhD programme of research under the individual supervision of a Principal Investigator based in the Department of Haematology.
+A full list of Haematology Principal Investigators can be found on the department's website.

-PhD students on this course are based in a research group, supported by their primary supervisor and the Postgraduate Education Committee / Postgraduate Student Committee.
-There is no taught or examined course work, but students are encouraged to attend research seminars on the Biomedical Campus and elsewhere in the University.
+During their PhD, students are based in a research group, supported by their Principal Supervisor and the Department Postgraduate Education Committee and Postgraduate Student Committee.
+There is no taught or examined coursework, but students are encouraged to attend all seminars/events run within the department and elsewhere on the Biomedical Campus.

-We welcome applications from postgraduates wanting to work towards a PhD, in any of the labs belonging to the Department of Haematology.
-Successful applicants must meet the University's minimum academic admissions criteria, and applicants are encouraged to contact potential supervisors in the first instance, to discuss their application and funding possibilities.
+We welcome applications from postgraduates wanting to work towards a PhD in any of the labs belonging to the Department of Haematology.
+Successful applicants must meet the University's minimum academic admissions criteria.
+Applicants are required to contact potential supervisors before submitting an application to discuss their application and funding possibilities.
 A list of Haematology Principal Investigators can be found on the Department of Haematology website.

 Learning Outcomes